 - In late 2017, multiple original songs for the BEMANI series starting being credited to "BEMANI Sound Team" rather than the actual contributing artist.
 At least "GERBERA" had its actual artist, TAG, initially credited before being replaced with the BST credit, but the arranger for "Dance to Blue" and the composer for "Mychronicle" weren't as lucky.
 A compromise would be later reached, with the affected songs now showing "BEMANI Sound Team "(artist)"" as the credit.

 - In early 2018, visual artists for the series started to undergo the same treatment, with beatmania IIDX videos and overlays in particular simply crediting "BEMANI Designers".
+A similar compromise would eventually be reached in early 2019: "BEMANI Designers "(visual artist)""

 - Family Guy: Lacey Chabert went uncredited when she voiced Meg during the first production season, before she was replaced by Mila Kunis.
 She finally received credit on "Back to the Pilot".